Fine motor skills are often the ones we take most for granted.

 Fine motor skill delays don’t have just one possible cause.

-Cognitive, developmental, or physical conditions can be signified by fine motor skills delays.
+Cognitive, developmental, or physical conditions can all play a role in your child’s fine motor skills delay.

 Here we’ll talk more about the conditions that may coincide with a fine motor skills delay.